-The Doiran Memorial stands near Doiran Military Cemetery, which is situated in the north of Greece close to the Yugoslav frontier and near the south-east shore of Lake Doiran.
-It is approximately 2 kilometres behind the village of Doiran and is reached via a farm track after turning left in the village by a large taverna.
+The Doiran Memorial stands near Doiran Military Cemetery, which is situated in the north of Greece close to the Macedonia border and near the south-east shore of Lake Doiran.
+It is approximately 3 kilometres north west of Drossato village behind and to the west of Doirani village and is reached via a farm track.

 The Memorial stands on what was called Colonial Hill, and can be seen from a distance and is a landmark.

 For further information and enquiries please contact email@example.com

 The DOIRAN MEMORIAL stands roughly in the centre of the line occupied for two years by the Allies in Macedonia, but close to the western end, which was held by Commonwealth forces.
 It marks the scene of the fierce fighting of 1917-1918, which caused the majority of the Commonwealth battle casualties.

 From October 1915 to the end of November 1918, the British Salonika Force suffered some 2,800 deaths in action, 1,400 from wounds and 4,200 from sickness.
 The campaign afforded few successes for the Allies, and none of any importance until the last two months.
 The action of the Commonwealth force was hampered throughout by widespread and unavoidable sickness and by continual diplomatic and personal differences with neutrals or Allies.
 On one front there was a wide malarial river valley and on the other, difficult mountain ranges, and many of the roads and railways it required had to be specially constructed.

 The memorial serves the dual purpose of Battle Memorial of the British Salonika Force (for which a large sum of money was subscribed by the officers and men of that force), and place of commemoration for more than 2,000 Commonwealth servicemen who died in Macedonia and whose graves are not known.